 • A new tool, developed by consultant Ganesh Nathan, the Degree Completion Analytics Dashboard (sample report attached) is capable of deriving the number of students who are 80%, 90%, and 95% complete with a degree or certificate.
 The dashboard displays a Division Summary, a Courses Remaining Report (for each student giving courses needed to finish their declared major), and an Eligible Degrees Report (with other degrees for which a student is near completion).

-D. Enrollment Analysis 2 Continuing Students Which students are not returning for the following term?
+2 Continuing Students Which students are not returning for the following term?
+Enrollment Mgt ongoing D. Enrollment Analysis ionowing term: 2 Continuing Students Which students are not returning for the following term?
 Enrollment Mgt ongoing